valentinvuillon/Saturation-audio-plugin/README.md

 The definition of this function is done in DSP_functions.cpp.

 #### Commands of the plug-in
 The plug-in has two knobs.

-The first, "Input gain", multiplies the input signal by a constant before applying the waveshaping function.
-The second, "Dry/Wet", allows to blend the output signal of the plug-in (wet signal) with the untouched input signal (wet signal).
+* "Input gain", multiplies the input signal by a constant before applying the waveshaping function.
+* "Dry/Wet", allows to blend the output signal of the plug-in (wet signal) with the untouched input signal (wet signal).

 #### How to build the plug-in:
 * Install the Juce Projucer